MD-Ziauddin/TClan/README.md

 # Basic Instruction

-## To run this prokect, clone it on your system.
+## To run this project, clone it on your system.

 ## Run `npm i` to install all the dependencies packages.